nwg-piotr/nwg-shell/contributing.md

 2. Half-baked PRs won't be merged:

     - **Make sure you don't introduce new bugs**.
 We already have enough bugs to fix.
-    - **Make sure your work is finished**, and needs no futher effort to be usable.
+    - **Make sure your work is finished** and needs no futher effort to be usable.
     - **Remember, that the project is intended for users of all skill levels**.
 Explain your new feature to the user.
 Add tooltips where needed.
 Update README / Wiki.
     - **Follow the existing coding style**.
 All the PRs like _I reformatted code with Black or whatever_ go directly to `/dev/null`, w/o further reading.